Using Kerberos with Vertica

 Vertica can use multiple KDCs serving multiple Kerberos realms, if proper cross-realm trust has been set up between realms.

-Automatic processes, such as the Tuple Mover, do not log in the way users do.
+Automatic processes, such as the Tuple Mover or the processes that access Eon Mode communal storage, do not log in the way users do.
 Instead, Vertica uses a special identity (principal) stored in a keytab file on every database node.
 (This approach is also used for Vertica clusters that use Kerberos but do not use Hadoop.)
 After you configure the keytab file, Vertica uses the principal residing there to automatically obtain and maintain a Kerberos ticket, much as in the client scenario.
 In this case, the client does not interact with Kerberos.

 Each Vertica node uses its own principal; it is common to incorporate the name of the node into the principal name.
 You can either create one keytab per node, containing only that node's principal, or you can create a single keytab containing all the principals and distribute the file to all nodes.
 Either way, the node uses its principal to get a Kerberos ticket and then uses that ticket to get a Hadoop token.